 No win, no fee

-You can get up to £510 in JetBlue Airways flight cancellation compensation, provided that your flight was cancelled less than 14 days before you were set to depart, and that the airline was considered responsible for the issue.
-The flight must also have been scheduled to depart from an EU airport.
+You can get up to £520 in JetBlue Airways flight cancellation compensation, provided that your flight was cancelled less than 14 days before you were set to depart, and that the airline was considered responsible for the issue.
+The flight must also have been scheduled to depart from a UK or an EU airport.
 You can check what is covered in the table below.

 If you think you're eligible for JetBlue Airways flight cancellation compensation, be sure to hold onto all of your flight documents.
 Remember that you have the right to care — which means that the airline must provide you with necessary food, refreshment, and lodgings while you wait for your replacement flights.